catalinpan/aws-ecr-proxy/README.md

 AWS_SECRET
 REGION
 RENEW_TOKEN - default 6h
+REGISTRY_ID - optional, used for cross account access
 ```

 ### Health check

 To check the health of the container/registry use ```FQDN/ping``` which will give you the heath of the registry with the correct status code.